petk/php-build-system/README.md

   extension=php_extension_lowercase_name
   ```

-  This will load the PHP extension shared library file located in the extension
+  This will load the PHP extension module file (shared object) located in the
-  directory (the `extension_dir` INI directive).
-File can have `.so` extension
+  extension directory (the `extension_dir` INI directive).
+File can have `.so`
-  on *nix systems, `.dll` on Windows, and possibly other extensions such as
+  extension on *nix systems, `.dll` on Windows, and possibly other extensions
-  `.sl` on certain HP-UX systems, or `.dylib` on macOS.
+  such as `.sl` on certain HP-UX systems, or `.dylib` on macOS.

 The following extensions are always enabled and are part of the overall PHP
 engine source code: